dantan123/CS50/README.md

 # AI

 AI is this burgeoning and diverse field filled with excitement.
-Here is a taste of AI from Harvard's CS50-AI.
+The projects are based on Harvard's CS50-AI.
+Some additional materials are included as well.

 ## Knights
 Use knowledge engineering and inference to solve puzzle games